verge2015/docker-hub/README.md

 This is a simple demonstration on how to use Docker with Docker Hub.

 # Prerequisites
-Installed docker on your workstation
+Install Docker on your workstation

 # Procedures:
 1. Create a simple javascript file that console log "Hello docker!".